FlyGlas/WMRP/README.md

 Features:
-* low offset op amp for soldering tip temperature measurement with thermocouple type c
+* low offset op amp for soldering tip temperature measurement with type c thermocouple
-* cold junction compensation with PTC (KTY82-210) included in the WMRP soldering pencil
+* cold junction compensation using the PTC (KTY82-210) included in the WMRP soldering pencil
 * input voltage measurement (for use with 3 cell lipo battery)
-* input current measurement
+* soldering pencil current measurement
 * recognizing if the soldering pencil rests in the stand (--> standby)
 * 3 buttons for save and recall temperature values
-* rotary encoder changes the soldering temperature
+* rotary encoder to set soldering temperature
 * illuminated 16x2 character LCD module
 * USB for debugging and firmware update
 * clean and small enclosure
-* 4 mm safety socket for power supply and potential equalisation (ESD protection)
+* 4mm safety socket for +12V power input and a protective earth socket for connection to ESD protection

 The BOM in the layout folder includes only the parts on the PCB(s).